Conwaj24/CA106-P01/README.md

 That leaves the following:

-4. The Mausoleum of Halicarnassus;
+5. The Mausoleum of Halicarnassus;
-5. The Temple of Artemis at Ephesus;
+6. The Temple of Artemis at Ephesus;
-6. The Statue of Zeus at Olympia;
+7. The Statue of Zeus at Olympia;

 We also need a member of the team to ensure that the website is conformant, designed well and flows nicely.

 ## Remember:
-- Watch out for text *and* code plagarism.
+- Watch out for text *and* code plagiarism.
 - We need to keep this site relatively simple.
 - Each section should have a similar look and feel to the next.